openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         }
     }

-* When creating any complex UI Component we will try to break it down into the smallest reusable components, and build the component out of these small reusable pieces.
+* When creating any complex UI Component we will try to break it down into the smallest reusable components, and build the component out of these small reusable pieces via composition/inheritance.
+We will prefer composition whenever adding any new component or content and inheritance when replacing or modifying component.

 We can see this through an example where we have a theme, which has several components for a default theme.